TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators: Introduction

-Second, unlike in the dense case, non-uniform, input-dependent sparsity necessitates specialized algorithms and mechanisms to cope with irregular (often low) data reuse, myriad compression formats, additional meta-computation (e.g., intersection), and more.
+Yet, dense tensor accelerator modeling techniques cannot support the sparse case.
+This is due to the novel complexity that arises when trying to efficiently orchestrate and compute on irregularly sparse data.
+For example, one can accurately model dense kernels using a few summary statistics (like tensor shapes).
+However, such summary statistics cannot capture the variety in sparsity distributions present in real-world tensors.
+Indeed, sparse accelerators regularly employ specialized algorithms and mechanisms to cope with irregular (often low) data reuse, myriad compression formats, additional meta-computation (e.g., intersection), and more.
 For example, the OuterSPACE accelerator~\cite{outerspace} splits sparse-sparse matrix multiply (SpMSpM) into several phases that respectively produce, sort, and consume an array of linked lists representing partial products.
-Gamma~\cite{gamma} executes the same kernel with Gustavson's algorithm and using a high-radix hardware merger to do so efficiently.
+Gamma~\cite{gamma} executes the same kernel with two stages that are connected with a high-radix hardware merger to process the data efficiently.
 SIGMA~\cite{sigma} uses yet a third strategy (irregularly filling a PE array with only non-zero data).
 And so on.
+All of the above stems from irregular sparsity, which obviously does not manifest when data is dense.

-Unfortunately, existing tools for modeling sparse tensor algebra accelerators do not fully overcome these challenges.
-For example, STONNE~\cite{stonne, flexagon} supports only the monolithic SpMSpM kernel, and even then, only six pre-selected mappings for said kernel.
+Likewise, existing tools for modeling \emph{sparse} tensor algebra accelerators do not fully overcome challenges arising from irregular sparsity.
+For example, STONNE~\cite{stonne, flexagon} supports only the SpMSpM kernel, and even then, only six pre-selected mappings for that kernel.
 Sparse\-loop~\cite{sparseloop_micro} can model an accelerator describable in a single deep loop nest.
 As we will show, this is insufficient to express SIGMA, OuterSPACE, and Gamma.
 Additionally, Sparseloop uses abstract distribution functions to model sparsity, rather than precisely modeling the behavior of actual input sets.
 While better than using \emph{just} shape-based information (like dense modeling), we show how this approach still results in degraded modeling accuracy (Section~\ref{sec:eval:validation}).